Potatoes

 "Nonsense.
 In the middle of the night?"

-"Still, I have a work..."
+"Still, I have work..."
 The strange smile that had been lingering on Boknyeo's lips suddenly vanished.

 She lifted her foot and kicked the bride's head, which was adorned with a veil.